antzGames/Godot-Universal-Settings-Plugin/README.md

 Keep in mind if the plugin does not find your bus with the name you provided, then it will:

-- show an error in the console telling you the bus name was not found.
+- show an warning in the console telling you the bus name was not found.
-- disable this node.
+- disables this audio bus.
 This means you will no longer see this audio bus in the settings screen.
 - however the plugin will still work.

 <img src="https://github.com/user-attachments/assets/5e4711e6-7590-48ed-81f5-589eddaa323f" width="582">